gitlabhq/gitlabhq/doc/api/merge_requests.md

 }
 ```

-## Cancel Merge When Build Succeeds
+## Cancel Merge When Pipeline Succeeds

 If successful you'll get `200 OK`.